-Simple and practical ideas and tips to get your container garden ready for planting!
+Simple and practical ideas to get your container garden ready for planting!
 With tips, tools, flowers and container info!

-This spring I am working with Lowe’s Canada to share some ideas and tips for container gardening, and I couldn’t be more thrilled.
+I worked with Lowe’s Canada to share some ideas and tips for container gardening, and I couldn’t be more thrilled.
 I absolutely love gardening!

 Spring here in Calgary has come very early!
 In fact I saw on Facebook that 2 years ago at this time we were under a foot of snow!
 Crazy.
 But not this year.
 This year we have already had over 10 days of 20+ degree weather, so I have the gardening bug really bad.
 It’s hard not to when some years we only have just over 2 months to enjoy our garden in full bloom.
 It’s still possible that we could get a spring snow storm, but for now I’m going to enjoy this early arrival of summer (and have blankets ready on hand!).